 Some of the best engineers in Europe have never applied for a job.
-Instead, these people are found on Linkedin by headhunters.
+Instead, they were found by headhunters on LinkedIn.

-Follow these simple 7 tips to pimp your LinkedIn profile:
+Follow these 6 simple tips to improve your LinkedIn profile:

 Bring your LinkedIn profile to an up-to-date, professional level.
 This includes a good one-liner and a short description of your stack.
-Take a look at this profile of Omar, an Imagine Fellow.
+Take a look at this profile: Omar, an Imagine Fellow.

-Make sure to paint a clear picture so that a headhunter can easily understand your role, the technical challenge you solved, and the nature of the product being built.
+Make sure to paint a clear picture, so a headhunter can easily understand your role, the technical challenge you solved, and the nature of the product being built.

 List the 10–20 most important languages, frameworks, and environments in your stack in the separate skills section offered by LinkedIn.
 Collect endorsements from former colleagues.
 These skills are searchable and make you more easily discovered by headhunters.

-A book should not be judged by the cover, yet most of us still do.
-The same holds for the photo on your LinkedIn profile.
-Choose a picture that makes you look credible, competent, and likable.
-Judging one’s own photos is hard.
-Choose a few and ask your friends, or use photofeeler (free).
+A book should not be judged by its cover, yet most of us still do.
+The same holds for the picture on your LinkedIn profile.
+Choose a picture that makes you look credible, competent, and likeable.
+Judging your own pictures can be hard, so select a few and ask your friends for their favorite, or use photofeeler (free).

-Find the big global groups where the best developers hang out (if they even do that on LinkedIn).
+Find big, global groups where the best developers hang out (if they even do that on LinkedIn).
 Initially, just read.
 Then start to selectively comment.
 Do not self-promote.
 Contribute to the discussion.
-Headhunters often hang out in such online groups and look for talent.
+Headhunters often look out for talent in such online groups.

 For Germany in particular, knowing a little German goes a looooong way.
-Start learning a few words (like hello, goodbye, thanks — the basics) using Duolingo.
-List your German as “elementary”.
+Start by learning a few basic words like hello, goodbye, thanks, etc. Services such as Duolingo make it easy for you.
+If you feel confident enough, you can add "elementary German" to your profile.
 If you enjoy German, check out our guide to learning German.

-If you follow these 7 tips you will appear on the radar of more headhunters.
-It took Tiago only 2 weeks before the first headhunter came knocking at his door step.
+If you follow these 6 tips you will appear on the radar of more headhunters.
+It took Omar only 2 weeks before the first headhunter came knocking on his door.

-We hope you will be as lucky as Tiago.
-But, luck is not a strategy.
+Of course, we hope you will be as lucky as Omar, but luck is not a strategy.
 Do not wait to be found.
-That’s why we tell you to also go the traditional route and directly apply for your dream job in Germany.
+Instead, also go the traditional route and apply directly for your dream jobs in Germany.
 Here is how.

 — Your friends at Imagine